zevero/danfoss-solar/README.md

 ## Feature 2 - Get your Data in SMA SunnyBeam CSV

-String Data shall be included so that it works with [sunwatcherapp.sineta.de](sunwatcherapp.sineta.de)
+String Data is included so that it works with [sunwatcherapp.sineta.de](sunwatcherapp.sineta.de)

-## Downsides

-I still don't know the actual format of SMA SunnyBeam CSV.
-I am looking for a sample-file

 ## Where is it testes?

-It runs on a Raspberry Pi B and uses Data from a Danfoss TLX Pro + 15K
+It runs on my Raspberry Pi B and my Linux Computer and uses Data from a Danfoss TLX Pro + 15K

 ## Tips